TL;DR

 They offer both full memberships, where members get full access to their own private salon space (much like a private office membership), as well as flex memberships for those looking for a more flexible, on-demand option.

-Opening a beauty coworking space
+How to successfully open a beauty coworking space

-At Optix, we’re all about enabling coworking and flex space leaders to thrive.
-We’ve worked with hundreds of coworking and flex space operators, including beauty coworking spaces, to give them the tools they need to find success in a rapidly changing industry.
+We’ve worked with hundreds of coworking and flex space operators, including beauty coworking spaces, to give them the tools they need to find success in an ever-evolving industry.
+Here are a few tips for opening a beauty coworking space, based on learnings from our clients over the last few years.

 1. Location is everything

-Location is everything in the world of coworking.
-37% of workers say the greatest benefit of a coworking space is the convenient location.
 When opening a niche or targeted coworking space, location becomes especially important because you need a large enough number of potential clients located near you.

 Market research will show you if there is a large enough market to support a beauty coworking space in the area you want.
 It’s not enough to assume that a metropolitan city can support the concept and a rural location can not.
 Niche coworking spaces all depend on the concentration of certain people in the area, which could be higher in one location compared to another.